m3verma/m3verma.github.io/NLP/Book_Speech_Language_Process/Chapter_3.md

 ## Huge Language Models and Stupid Backoff

 By using text from the web or other enormous collections, it is possible to build extremely large language models.
+Efficiency considerations are important when building language models that use such large sets of n-grams.
+Rather than store each word as a string, it is generally represented in memory as a 64-bit hash number, with the words themselves stored on disk.
+Probabilities are generally quantized using only 4-8 bits, and n-grams are stored in reverse tries.
+An n-gram language model can also be shrunk by pruning, for example only storing n-grams with counts greater than some threshold or using entropy to prune less-important n-grams.
+With very large language models a much simpler algorithm may be sufficient.
+The algorithm is called stupid backoff.
+Stupid backoff gives up the idea of trying to make the language model a true probability distribution.
+There is no discounting of the higher-order probabilities.
+If a higher-order n-gram has a zero count, we simply backoff to a lower order n-gram, weighed by a fixed weight.

+$$
+S(w_i|w_{i-N+1:i-1}) =
+\begin{cases}
+\frac{count(w_{i-N+1:i})}{count(w_{w-N+1:i-1})} & \text{if count($w_{i-N+1:i}$)>0} \\
+\lambda S(w_i|w_{i-N+2:i-1}) & \text{Otherwise.}
+\end{cases}
+$$